SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

   - there is a way to use `yum` as a non privileged user
     - not recommended, unless you're an **expert**!
   - you can always ask about a missing prerequisite,
-  - most of those can be build from source since Linux is an open source OS.
+  - most of those can be built from source since Linux is an open source OS.

 ---